dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/graph-operators.md

 ---

 ### The "plus" operator
-If placed at the front of the model selector, `+` will select all parents of the selected model.
+If placed at the front of the <Term id="model" /> selector, `+` will select all parents of the selected model.
 If placed at the end of the string, `+` will select all children of the selected model.

 <VersionBlock firstVersion="0.21">